allanbowe/rawsas/content/posts/2018-12-09-error-the-referenced-entity-has-not-been-defined.md

   when ('0D'x) put '&amp;#x0d;';
   when ('</pre>

-If you need to update your metadata, you can find a range of useful macros in the MacroPeople <a href="https://github.com/macropeople/macrocore">MacroCore</a> library.
+If you need to update your metadata, you can find a range of useful macros in the SASjs<a href="https://github.com/sasjs/core">Core</a> library.

 <pre></pre>